EMPLOYMENT LAW NEWS

 An overview of Los Angeles County’s updated minimum wage rates and the process that determines those rates for LA County employers.

-What is Los Angeles County’s Minimum Wage in 2025?
+What is Los Angeles County’s Minimum Wage in 2026?

-Effective July 1, 2025, Los Angeles County’s minimum wage rate is now $17.81.
+Effective July 1, 2026, Los Angeles County’s minimum wage rate increases to $18.47.

 For minimum wage rates in the City of Los Angeles, click here.

 Back in 2015, Los Angeles County’s Board of Supervisors adopted a minimum wage ordinance (Ord.
 2024-0039), which gradually increased the minimum wage in the unincorporated areas of the county each year until it reached $15.00 on July 1, 2020, for large employers and July 1, 2021, for small employers.
-Beginning on July 1, 2022, and continuing each year thereafter, the minimum wage adjusts for cost-of-living increases based on the consumer price index for the Los Angeles metropolitan area.
+Beginning July 1, 2022, and continuing each year thereafter, the minimum wage adjusts for cost-of-living increases based on the consumer price index for the Los Angeles metropolitan area.

-Minimum Wage Requirements in LA County
+Minimum Wage Requirements in Los Angeles County

 • City of Los Angeles